It can be tough to lose weight through changes to diet and exercise alone. If you can relate to that, we see you.

 Mounjaro week 5-6: Your weight loss journey is underway

 You’ve made it through your first month!
 A big well done from us—we knew you could do it.
 Most people will start to see changes around now.

-At week six, the average loss is around 5%.
+At Mounjaro week 6, the average weight loss is around 5%.

 This also feels like a good time to remind you to keep up your new, healthy habits.
 Mounjaro is meant to be used alongside lifestyle changes, so if you take it on its own it might not work as well.
 Getting used to eating well and exercising more can also help prevent weight regain in the long run.